 The City of Eugene receives funds from the U.S. Department of Housing (HUD).
 The Community Development Block Grant - Advisory Committee (CDBG-AC) advises the Planning & Development Department on the proposed use of CDBG funds.
 The CDBG-AC meetings are open to the public.

 All committee meetings are announced through posting on the City website and in The Register-Guard.
-In addition, community members can join interested parties lists for the HPB and CDBG-AC.
+In addition, community members can join interested parties lists for the Affordable Housing Trust Fund, HPB, and CDBG-AC.